Work with me

 The initiative is beginning to fracture.

-Your in-flight project has stalled or fractured.
-Team tension is rising, the reporting no longer matches the hallway conversations, and broader confidence is beginning to erode.
-You need to airdrop a low-ego partner with calluses in all the right places — someone who has lived through these situations before, who can identify the parts still holding, find the leverage to repair the parts that aren't, and give you the picture you need to choose your next move.
+Team tension is rising, the reporting no longer matches the hallway conversations, and confidence is starting to erode.
+You need to air-drop a low-ego partner with calluses in all the right places — someone who can find the parts still holding, the leverage to repair the parts that aren't, and give you the picture you need to choose your next move.

 Sound familiar?